Pirogue

-A pirogue (/pᵻˈroʊɡ/ or /ˈpiːroʊɡ/), also called a piragua or piraga, is any of various small boats, particularly dugouts and native canoes.
-The word is French and is derived from Spanish piragua [piˈɾaɣwa], which comes from the Carib piraua.
+A pirogue (/pᵻˈroʊɡ/ or /ˈpiːroʊɡ/), also called a piragua or piraga, is any of various small boats, particularly dugouts and canoes.
+The word is French and is derived from the Spanish piragua [piˈɾaɣwa], which comes from the Carib piraua.

 Description

-The term 'pirogue' does not refer to a specific kind of boat, but is a generic term for small native boats in regions once colonized by France and Spain, particularly dugouts made from a single log.
+The term 'pirogue' does not refer to a specific kind of boat, but is a generic term for small boats in regions once colonized by France and Spain, particularly dugouts made from a log.
 In French West Africa, the term refers to handcrafted banana-shaped boats used by traditional fishermen.
 In Madagascar, it also includes the more elaborate Austronesian lakana outrigger canoe.

 Pirogues are usually propelled by paddles that have one blade (as opposed to a kayak paddle, which has two).
 It can also be punted with a push pole in shallow water.
-Small sails are built by local fishermen, and they can also be employed.
-There are two types of sails with differences in their shapes: the square one is used mainly for fishing near the coast and is only useful for Tailwind, while the triangular-shaped ones are used to transfer goods from one place to another by maintaining a bowline direction.
+Small sails are built by local fishermen and they can also be employed.
+There are two types of sails with differences in their shapes, the square one is used mainly for fishing near the coast and is only useful for tailwinds, while the triangular-shaped ones are used to transfer goods from one place to another by maintaining a bowline direction.
 Outboard motors are increasingly being used in many regions.